Quasi linear parabolic pde posed on a network with non linear Neumann boundary condition at vertices: Introduction

-There has been several works on linear and quasilinear parabolic equations of the form \eqref{eq de base}.
-For linear equations, von Below \cite{Below 0} shows that, under natural smoothness and compatibility conditions, linear boundary value problems on a network with a linear Kirchhoff condition and an additional Dirichlet boundary condition at the vertex point, are well-posed.
-The proof consists mainly in showing that the initial boundary value problem on a junction is equivalent to a well-posed initial boundary value problem for a parabolic system, where the boundary conditions are such that the classical results on linear parabolic equations \cite{pde para} can be applied.
-The same author investigates in \cite{Below 3} the strong maximum principle for semi linear parabolic operators with Kirchhoff condition, while in \cite{Below 4} he studies the classical global solvability for a class of semilinear parabolic equations on ramified networks, where a dynamical node condition is prescribed: Namely the Neumann condition at the junction point $x=0$ in \eqref{eq de base}, is replaced by the dynamic one
+There have been several works on linear and quasilinear parabolic equations of the form \eqref{eq de base}.
+For linear equations, von Below \cite{Below 0} shows that, under natural smoothness and compatibility conditions, linear boundary value problems posed on a junction with a linear Kirchhoff condition at the junction point is well-posed.
+The proof consists mainly in showing that the initial boundary value problem posed on a junction is equivalent to a well-posed initial boundary value problem for a parabolic system, where the boundary conditions are such that the classical results on linear parabolic equations \cite{pde para} can be applied.
+The same author investigates in \cite{Below 3} the strong maximum principle for semi linear parabolic operators with Kirchhoff condition, while in \cite{Below 4} he studies the classical global solvability for a class of semilinear parabolic equations on ramified networks, where a dynamical node condition is prescribed: Namely the Neumann condition at the junction point $x=0$ in \eqref{eq de base}, is replaced by the dynamic one:

 In this way the application of classical estimates for domains established in \cite{pde para} becomes possible.
-The author then establish the classical solvability in the class $\mathcal{C}^{1+\alpha,2+\alpha}$, with the aid of the Leray-Schauder-principle and the maximum principle of \cite{Below 3}.
+The author then establishes the classical solvability in the class $\mathcal{C}^{1+\alpha,2+\alpha}$, with the aid of the Leray-Schauder-principle and the maximum principle of \cite{Below 3}.
 Let us note that this kind of proof fails for equation \eqref{eq de base} because in this case one cannot expect an uniform bound for the term $|\partial_tu(t,0)|$ (the proof of Lemma 3.1 of \cite{pde para} VI.3 fails).
 Still in the linear setting, another approach, yielding similar existence results, was developed by Fijavz, Mugnolo and Sikolya in \cite{M-K}: the idea is to use semi-group theory as well as variational methods to understand how the spectrum of the operator is related to the structure of the network.

-Equations of the form \eqref{eq de base} can also be analyzed in terms of viscosity solutions.
-The first results on viscosity solutions for Hamilton-Jacobi equations on networks have been obtained by Schieborn in \cite{D-S thèse} for the Eikonal equations and later discussed in many contributions on first order problems \cite{Camilli 1, Imbert Nguyen, Lions College France}, elliptic equations \cite{Lions Souganidis 1} and second order problems with vanishing diffusion at the vertex \cite{Lions Souganidis 2}.